Cosmic-Coding-Community-Club/advanced-kotlin-course/README.md

 ## Getting Started

-This course is a series of exercises to get you familiar with the Kotlin Syntax and your basic concepts.
+This course is a series of exercises to expand your intermediate and advanced knowledge of Kotlin syntax and concepts.
 Each exercise is created as a failing unit test (red) and your job is to make it pass (green).

 #### How to build and run tests